ranastudent/assingment1/README.md

    * Use types for any kind of data like array and object .
 4. Syntax Capabilities:
    * Types can represent unions, intersections, and mapped types, which interfaces cannot do directly.

+Q2---->What is the use of the keyof keyword in TypeScript?
+Provide an example.

+ANS : keyof is helpful when you want to refer to the keys of a type safely and dynamically, especially in generic functions or utility types.  just like keyof T means 'the keys of T
+      Example :
+      type Person = {
+      name: string;
+      age: number;
+    };

+    type PersonKeys = keyof Person;
+    // here  PersonKeys is "name" | "age"